-Capital assets include land and land improvements, infrastructure, buildings and improvements, equipment, construction in progress, library materials, collections, intangible assets and right-of-use assets.
-The construction of new buildings and renovations on campus contributed to a rise in capital assets of \$85.6 million in fiscal year 2022 and \$105.5 million in 2021.
+Capital assets include land and land improvements, infrastructure, buildings and improvements, equipment, construction in progress, library materials, collections, intangible assets, and right-of-use assets.
+The construction of new buildings and renovations on campus contributed to a rise in capital assets of \$170.5 million in fiscal year 2023 and \$98.3 million in 2022.
 During fiscal year 2015, the University had the opportunity to purchase property within close proximity to the main campus from the Alabama Department of Mental Health ("ADMH"), which allows the University to devote more of its core campus to academic and student life activities.
 The total purchase, commonly referred to as the Partlow Property, encompasses approximately 362 acres and is composed of both land and associated buildings.
 As part of the purchase agreement, the University leases back some of the buildings to the ADMH who continues to operate the mental health facilities.
 The leaseback period is 99 years.
 Capital spending remains a priority with a shifting focus from new construction to addressing capital renewal and reinvesting in existing facilities and infrastructure to address shifting student demographics and space needs to create world class facilities to support the mission of the institution and scope of its programs and services.
 As outlined in the University's Strategic Plan, the University strives to create a beautiful, inclusive and user-friendly campus.

 A deferred outflow of resources is a use of net position that is applicable to future reporting periods.
 The University's deferred outflows of resources consist of bond deferred refunding amounts (note 7), pension obligations (note 9), and other post-employment benefits ("OPEB") obligations (note 10).
+At September 30, 2023, deferred outflows of resources from debt refundings decreased \$1.4 million due to the annual amortization of the refundings.
+At September 30, 2023, deferred outflows of resources from pension obligations increased \$152.4 million, while deferred outflows of resources from OPEB obligations decreased \$50.9 million, for a net increase of \$101.5 million.
 At September 30, 2022, deferred outflows of resources from debt refundings increased \$1.0 million.
 The University defeased certain indebtedness relating to its Series 2014B bond during 2022 with the Series 2022A bond issuance.
 This resulted in \$2.3 million of additional deferred outflows of resources for debt refundings, which was offset by \$1.3 million of amortization expense.
-See note 7 for further information.
-Deferred outflows of resources from pension and OPEB obligations decreased \$67.5 million in 2022.
-This results primarily from changes in actuarial and other assumptions for both the pension and OPEB liabilities, net differences between expected and actual earnings on pension plan investments, and changes in proportion of the allocated OPEB liability and differences between employer contributions and the proportionate share of contributions related to OPEB obligations.
-At September 30, 2021, deferred outflows of resources from debt refundings decreased \$1.2 million due to the annual amortization of the refundings.
-Deferred outflows of resources from pension and OPEB obligations increased \$225.9 million primarily due to increases in OPEB obligations including changes in actuarial and other assumptions and changes in proportion of the allocated OPEB liability and differences between employer contributions and the proportionate share of contributions related to OPEB obligations.
+Deferred outflows of resources from pension obligations decreased \$22.0 million in fiscal year 2022, while deferred outflows from OPEB obligations decreased \$45.5 million, for a net decrease of \$67.5 million.